De Havilland Dragon Rapide: Postwar operations

 Postwar, the Dominie continued to be used for some time by Royal Naval air station flights as communications aircraft.
-By 1960, the Royal Navy still had a fleet of 14 Dominies, although under normal circumstances only three would be actively used at any one point in time, while the others were stored at RAF Lossiemouth, Moray, Scotland.
-The last of the Royal Navy's Dominies had been phased out of service during 1963; thirteen aircraft were subsequently sold on via public tender, a number of which having been converted to civil Rapide configurations.
+By 1960, the Royal Navy still had a fleet of 14 Dominies, although under normal circumstances only three were in use and the others were stored at RAF Lossiemouth, Moray, Scotland.
+The last of the Navy Dominies had been phased out of service during 1963; thirteen aircraft were subsequently sold on via public tender, a number of which having been converted to civil Rapide configurations.

-Many ex-RAF survivors had quickly entered commercial service after the end of the conflict; according to aviation author Peter W. Moss, a typical Dominie-to-Rapide conversion performed by de Havilland involved the repainting of the exterior (replacing the wartime camouflage scheme) and the installation of sound proofing, upholstered seats and a new décor within the cabin area.
-Additionally, various third party companies offered and performed their own conversion schemes, including Field Aircraft Services, Airwork Limited, Air Enterprises, W.A.
+Many ex-RAF survivors had quickly entered commercial service after the war according to aviation author Peter W. Moss, a typical Dominie-to-Rapide conversion performed by de Havilland involved the repainting of the exterior (replacing the wartime camouflage scheme) and the installation of sound proofing, upholstered seats and a new décor within the cabin area.
+Third party companies performed conversion schemes, including Field Aircraft Services, Airwork Limited, Air Enterprises, W.A.
 Rollason Limited and the Lancashire Aircraft Corporation (LAC).
 By 1958, 81 examples were recorded as still flying on the British register.

-In the Netherlands, airline KLM, keen to restart operations, set about procuring a handful of Rapides even prior to the end of the war, commencing the first of its re-launched services during September 1945.
-Various British airlines also became prolific users of the type; British European Airways (BEA), formed on 1 January 1946, took order 39 Rapides during February 1947.
+In the Netherlands, airline KLM, keen to restart operations, set about procuring a handful of Rapides prior to the end of the war, commencing the first of its re-launched services during September 1945.
+Various British airlines also became prolific users of the type; British European Airways (BEA), formed on 1 January 1946, took over 39 Rapides during February 1947.
 BEA used many across its fledgling network, later focusing upon services within the Scottish, Scilly, and Channel Islands while gradually selling on displaced and excess aircraft via Airwork.
 Small independent British airlines that chose to resist pressure from the British government to merge into BEA also commonly operated the Rapide.